charliecalvert/CloudNotes/Assignments/DataMasterFinalPrep.md

 [node-params]: http://www.elvenware.com/charlie/development/web/JavaScript/NodeJs.html#node-parameters

+## Login

+Google, and I believe also Twitter, won't accept an IP address for your auth callback Url.
+You should instead use your EC2 **Public DNS**.

+On the EC2 console, on the **Instances** page, you will see that a Public DNS is automatically assigned to your app.
+It will be something like:

+  ec2-XX-XXX-XXX-XX.us-west-2.compute.amazonaws.com

+This should resolve to your elastic IP and should work fine for both Google and Twitter callback addresses in their respective consoles.
+I have tested it only for Google, but it did work fine for me there.
+You will have to edit your **routes/google-auth.js** file to make this work.

 ## Turn it in

 Run **grunt check** one last time, push your work.
 Tell me the branch and project name that you want me to grade.
 I'm expecting: